djkhz/TensorflowTTS/README.md

 title = "Tensorflow TTS"
 description = "Gradio demo for TensorFlowTTS: Real-Time State-of-the-art Speech Synthesis for Tensorflow 2.
-To use it, simply add your text, or click one of the examples to load them.
-Read more at the links below." article = "<p style='text-align: center'><a href='https://tensorspeech.github.io/TensorFlowTTS/'>TensorFlowTTS: Real-Time State-of-the-art Speech Synthesis for Tensorflow 2</a> | <a href='https://github.com/TensorSpeech/TensorFlowTTS'>Github Repo</a></p>"
+To use it, simply add your text, or click one of the examples to load them." article = "<p style='text-align: center'><a href='https://ruslanmv.com/'> Check out more Machine Learning projects at my blog </a> | <a href='https://github.com/ruslanmv/TensorFlowTTS'>Github Repo</a></p>"

 examples = [
  ["TensorFlowTTS provides real-time state-of-the-art speech synthesis architectures such as Tacotron-2, Melgan, Multiband-Melgan, FastSpeech, FastSpeech2 based-on TensorFlow 2."],